23 June 2026 · Proven Outcome

 Lavanya’s case is a reminder that a career gap isn’t the obstacle — an unclear narrative around it is.
 The fact that a recruiter reached out to her — rather than her having to chase applications — shows what happens when a LinkedIn profile is built to be found, not just to exist.
 Combined with a resume that reframed her gap with confidence and real domain coaching that prepared her for four rounds of technical scrutiny, she didn’t just get one offer.
 She got to choose.

-Q: How do you explain a career gap to recruiters?
+How should I explain a career gap after an MBA?

-Q: What roles are MBA Finance freshers with a career gap qualified for?
+Which finance roles can MBA graduates with a career gap target?

 Explore More